When you think about sales prospecting calls, what comes to mind?

 Again, this is key, because it puts the prospect on the spot to answer a question they’ve likely never heard before from a salesperson on the phone—immediately catching their attention.

-Prospecting Calls Tip 3: Give a brief explanation.
+Sales Prospecting Calls Tip #3: Give a brief explanation.

 After you’ve received permission to continue, it’s time to briefly introduce yourself, in just one short sentence.